Our goal is to unite our community, educate, support research, and awareness for complex regional pain syndrome.

 Our founder has been living with CRPS since 2011.
-Prior to contracting complex regional pain syndrome, Roxanne, held successful careers in the music industry.
-At 18, she was signed to SOS/Polygram Records, had two successful singles and toured worldwide.
+Prior to contracting complex regional pain syndrome, Roxanne, held a successful career in the music industry.
+At 18, she was signed to Polygram Records, had two successful singles and toured worldwide.
 She later became a disc jockey and collaborated with brands which included Monster Energy, Red Bull, Jägermeister, and Maxim, as well as with pop, dance, rock, and hip hop artists, and NBA, NFL, and MLB athletes.

 She graduated college with a focus on psychology.
 In college, she volunteered for various nonprofits including The Make-A-Wish Foundation.
 As a volunteer, she became a Wish Granter, acquired physical donations, greeted families at the airport, attended sporting events with Wish Kids, and contributed to their annual ice cream social, and black tie gala.

 Along with CRPS Forum’s mission, Roxanne’s goal is to unite her community and instill hope.
 She enjoys learning about fellow warriors forming new friendships and seeing frowns transform to smiles at CRPS Forum events.
+She also donates her time to partner with local doctors for informal counseling, education, support and advocacy for newly diagnosed CRPS Warriors.
 She understands that while living with complex regional pain syndrome is a difficult journey, when a community unites, they can form a great power and create great accomplishments together.

 Rissa Lynch has been living in Orlando, FL for the past 11 years.
 She’s interested in how she can help people who are living with complex regional pain syndrome and helping them gain and maintain a positive and hopeful outlook.
 She looks forward to being a part of the CPRS Community and doing her part with awareness, education, supporting research, motivating others to live their best lives, and staying positive.